docat-org/docat/README.md

 ## Why DoCat?

-When generating static developer documentation using [mkdocs](https://www.mkdocs.org/), [sphinx](http://www.sphinx-doc.org/en/master/), ...
+When generating static documentation using [mkdocs](https://www.mkdocs.org/), [sphinx](http://www.sphinx-doc.org/en/master/), ...
 hosting just one version of the docs might not be enough.
 Many users might still use older versions and might need to read those versions of the documentation.

-Docat solves this problem by providing a simple tool that can host multiple documentation projects with multiple versions.
+Docat solves this problem by providing a simple tool that hosts multiple documentation projects with multiple versions.

-*The main design decision with docat was to keep the tool as simpel as possible*
+*The main design decision with docat was to keep the tool as simple as possible.*

 ## Getting started